-The phase 4 lineup marks a new chapter for the MCU with plenty of new characters, new filmmakers, and a few familiar faces returning in new ways.
+MCU Phase 4 marks a new chapter with plenty of new characters, new filmmakers, and a few familiar faces returning in new ways.
 We’ve listed the confirmed movies and series (on Disney+), from SDCC 2019, that are releasing in 2020 and 2021.

 Kevin Feige officially announced the feature film “Black Widow,” which is slated for a 1st of May 2020 release in U.S. theaters, making it the first film of Phase Four to hit the big screen.